 ‘No formal decision’ on Michail Antonio future as West Ham announce retained list

+‘No formal decision’ on Michail Antonio future as West Ham striker continues recovery from car crash

+This is despite the 25-year-old being listed as a “free transfer” on the club’s retained list, which has been today been announced.

-Antonio’s current contract is due to expire on June 30 and the Jamaica international is still sidelined after being involved in a car crash in December, which left him with a broken femur.
+Antonio’s current contract is due to expire on June 30 and the Jamaica international is still sidelined after being involved in the crash in December, which left him with a broken femur.

-It was announced on Monday that Antonio will appear in the Premier League’s retained list as a “free transfer”, but West Ham’s current priority is to help him on the road to recovery.
+It was confirmed that Antonio will appear in the Premier League’s retained list as a “free transfer”, but West Ham’s current priority is to help him on the road to recovery.

 “Given Michail Antonio’s unique situation, following his serious road traffic accident in December 2024, there will be no formal decision and announcement on his future until such time that it is considered right and appropriate,” a West Ham club statement read.